Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/montreal-can/index.md

 **Civic Empowerment.** "Creating concrete change at a neighborhood scale by empowering citizens, whether though joint neighborhood creative or civic activities, is a way to generate collective solutions and to implement them.
 To participate in Montreal in common is to realize major projects with the potential to affect the future." - Pascal Priori, Neighborhood mobility, Solon

 **Optimizing Food Systems** "Optimizing the supply of fresh local products in an effort to enable the most underprivileged Montrealers to have access to healthy nutrition is a true source of motivation for us.
-We are equally enthusiastic about reaching our goals, by forming partnerships on site, udnerstanding their needs, and proposing efficient and effective tools and solutions on all levels." - Local and integrated food system, Recolte
+We are equally enthusiastic about reaching our goals, by forming partnerships on site, understanding their needs, and proposing efficient and effective tools and solutions on all levels." - Local and integrated food system, Recolte

 ## Financing
 <!--  Identify at least one financing scheme being used in this project or plan.
 About 100 words is probably a good length for this. -->